Find the Right Student Job.

 When can I start?

 Students who have received a work-award may begin working on the first day of class each semester.
 Students cannot begin work prior to the first day of class.
+Before beginning work, make sure you have visited Human Resources in the basement of Carpenter Hall in order to process your paperwork.

 Go to the Your First Student Job page and click the "International Students" tab to find everything you need to know about working on campus as an International Student.